Evolution of the brain: Theories of human brain evolution

-Genetic factors in recent evolution
+Genetic factors in human brain evolution

 Genes involved in the neuro-development and in neuron physiology are extremely conserved between mammalian species (94% of genes expressed in common between humans and chimpanzees, 75% between humans and mice), compared to other organs.
 Therefore, few genes account for species differences in the human brain development and function.

 Development of the human cerebral cortex

 Main differences rely on the evolution of non-coding genomic regions, involved in the regulation of gene expression.
 This leads to differential expression of genes during the development of the human brain compared to other species, including chimpanzees.
 Some of these regions evolved fast in the human genome (human accelerated regions).
 The new genes expressed during human neurogenesis are notably associated with the NOTCH, WNT and mTOR pathways, but are also involved ZEB2, PDGFD and its receptor PDGFRβ.
 The human cerebral cortex is also characterized by a higher gradient of retinoic acid in the prefrontal cortex, leading to higher prefrontal cortex volume.
 All these differential gene expression lead to higher proliferation of the neural progenitors leading to more neurons in the human cerebral cortex.
 Some genes are lost in their expression during the development of the human cerebral cortex like GADD45G and FLRT2/FLRT3.

 Another source of molecular novelty rely on new genes in the human or hominid genomes through segmental duplication.
 Around 30 new genes in the hominid genomes are dynamically expressed during human corticogenesis.
 Some were linked to higher proliferation of neural progenitors: NOTCH2NLA/B/C, ARHGAP11B, CROCCP2, TBC1D3, TMEM14B.
 Patients with deletions with NOTCH2NL genes display microcephaly, showing the necessity of such duplicated genes, acquired in the human genomes, in the proper corticogenesis.